Home

 The dual P-FETs, CJ3139KDW-G drive the positive leads of 9V latching relay coils.
 The dual N-FETs, BSS138PS, provide the level shifting between the 3V3 BLE module outputs and the 10V gate drive of the P-FETs

-R11, protects the BLE module's input, from excessive current due to
+current.
+The 10K resistor, R11, protects the BLE module's input, from

-The Light OFF detection circuit is also
+The light ON detection circuit

 When the circuit is first powered up, or after a mains interruption, the Set/Reset state if the latching relay is unknown.
 The software recognizes this and goes through a synchronizing sequence to align the relay state with the software state.